mucosal-immunology-lab/nf-mucimmuno/scRNAseq/README.md

 :warning: Please check if these are already available somewhere before regenerating them yourself! :warning:

 STAR should be loaded already via the conda environment for the genome indexing step.
-We will set `--sjdbOverhang` to 78 to be suitable for use with the longer `R2` FASTQ data resulting from BD Rhapsody single cell sequencing.
-This may require alteration for other platforms.
+We will set `--sjdbOverhang` to 79 to be suitable for use with the longer `R2` FASTQ data resulting from BD Rhapsody single cell sequencing.
+This may require alteration for other platforms. **Essentially, you just need to set `--sjdbOverhang` to the length of your R2 sequences minus 1.**

 #### Human genome files :man::woman: